noorkarimmehedi/off-design-site/README.md

 This repository will stay in sync with your deployed chats on [v0.dev](https://v0.dev).
 Any changes you make to your deployed app will be automatically pushed to this repository from [v0.dev](https://v0.dev).

+## Latest Updates

+- Updated third project video to use new x_video_05 file (updated on: June 27, 2024)

 ## Deployment

 Your project is live at: